 Dog owners travelling with more than one pet should check out Pack Holidays, which offers a range of self-catering accommodation across North Norfolk sleeping from two to 12 people.
 East Ruston Cottages also specialise in dog-friendly breaks but be warned – its cottages often get booked up way in advance.

-GET ME THERE: By road, North Norfolk is easy to get to from most parts of the UK – especially the south, thanks to the A11.
+By road, it is easy to get to from most parts of the UK – especially the south, thanks to the A11.
 From Norwich, motorists can also pick up the Broadland Northway which will take you right to the coast.

-Greater Anglia trains regularly leave London Liverpool Street and King’s Cross for King’s Lynn and Norwich and from the latter, you can pick up connecting services to Cromer or Sheringham.
-There are also daily National Express coach services from London, the Midlands and the south-east, while the nearest airport is Norwich International.
+Greater Anglia trains regularly leave London Liverpool Street and King’s Cross for King’s Lynn and Norwich.
+From the latter, you can pick up connecting services to Cromer or Sheringham.
+There are also daily National Express coaches from London, the Midlands and the south-east, while the nearest airport is Norwich International.

 If you don’t have a car to get around when you’re in North Norfolk, there are plenty of bus services than can help you explore.
 The Coasthopper runs between Wells, Cromer and North Walsham while the Coastliner shuttles between Wells, Fakenham and King’s Lynn.
 Unlimited dog “Rover” tickets cost £1 per day.

-FIND OUT MORE: Check out The Barking Bugle – an award-winning online newspaper written by dogs, for dogs.
-Every year, it produces a free holiday guide for pet owners but if you can’t get your paws on a copy or would just like to plan ahead, it can be delivered for a small fee.
-For more information about North Norfolk, visit the official tourism website or head to the North Norfolk District Council website, which also has plenty of ideas for things to see and do.
+Check out The Barking Bugle – an award-winning online newspaper written by dogs, for dogs.
+Every year, it produces a free holiday guide for pet owners.
+If you can’t get your paws on a copy though, have it delivered for a small fee.
+For more about North Norfolk, visit the official tourism site or head to the North Norfolk District Council website.